simonbengtsson/lumo-decap/README.md

 ## How to use

-You can either go to the [installation url](https://lumoapps.me/dash?appUrl=https%3A%2F%2Fgithub.com%2Fsimonbengtsson%2Flumo-decap%2Freleases%2Flatest%2Fdownload%2Fapp.lumo) or install it manually:

 1. Login to Lumobase at [lumoapps.me](https://lumoapps.me)
 2. Install the app [Install Lumo Decap](https://lumoapps.me/dash?appUrl=https%3A%2F%2Fgithub.com%2Fsimonbengtsson%2Flumo-decap%2Freleases%2Flatest%2Fdownload%2Fapp.lumo)
 3. Open the Lumo Decap app and follow the setup instructions (you need to add a Github personal api token and pick a Github repsitory with the website content you want to edit and a decapconfig.yml file)